CottageLabs/coar-notifications/README.md

 `$ composer require cottagelabs/coar-notifications`

-To set up test the inbox you need a MySQL/MariaDB database.
+To set up the inbox you need a MySQL/MariaDB database.

 Create the database in MySQL/MariaDB (by default `coar_inbox`) and then run: `$ php vendor/bin/doctrine orm:schema-tool:create` to create the database schema.
 Finally run a web server, For instance: `$ php -S localhost:8080 `.